kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 modified: 2021-03-24
 category: Software
 tags: image formats, PNG, JPEG, PDF, SVG, ImageMagick, Inkscape, cairo, poppler, Linux
-summary: "Digital images are ubiquitous, but one image format does not suit all applications.
+summary: "Although digital images are ubiquitous, one image format does not suit all applications.
 Printed paper, electronic displays, images on the Web, etc., each call for the same image in a different format.
 In this tutorial, we explore the different format conversion tools that are currently available.
 The `ImageMagick` suite, the `cairo` backend, the `poppler` utilities, the `Inkscape` vector graphics editor, and `CairoSVG` are each identified for their individual strengths, that make them the tools of choice for specific image conversion tasks."
 opengraphimage: animals.jpg
 status: draft
 ---

-Digital images are ubiquitous, but one image format does not suit all applications.
+Although digital images are ubiquitous, one image format does not suit all applications.
 Printed paper, electronic displays, images on the Web, etc., each call for the same image in a different format.
 In this tutorial, we explore the different format conversion tools that are currently available.
 The `ImageMagick` suite, the `cairo` backend, the `poppler` utilities, the `Inkscape` vector graphics editor, and `CairoSVG` are each identified for their individual strengths, that make them the tools of choice for specific image conversion tasks.

 ## Two varieties of digital images